qtu-UBC/AI4LCA_Workshop_2026/README.md

 ## Registration

-This **in-person only** workshop is free to atttend, there will be no virtual attendance option.
+This **in-person only** workshop is free to attend, there will be no virtual attendance option.
 Attendees need to cover their own travel expense.

 **Registration link** coming soon...